tier4/agnocast/docs/message_queue.md

 - and, it must not include `/` other than the beginning.

 The first rule is satisfied because all topic names start with `/`.
-The satisfy the second rule, all the occurrence of `/` in topic names are replaced for `_`.
+To satisfy the second rule, all the occurrence of `/` in topic names are replaced for `_`.

 ## Known issues